RoKen1000/RK-Backend-Games-Portfolio-Piece/README.md

 ## Link to hosted version

-The hosted version of this project can be found <a href="https://nc-games-service.onrender.com/">here</a>.
+<a href="https://nc-games-service.onrender.com/">The hosted version of this project can be found here.</a>